voyeg3r/dotfiles/rcfiles/vim/wiki/Plano-de-aula.md

 Months of the year
 Colors

-# Lesson 5 - Fiftth week
+# Lesson 5 - Fifth week
 Asking about existence
 Asking about places and locations
 There is / There are